-Currently, the 27.3 megawatt Kayenta Solar Project (Kayenta I) provides electricity to Navajo communities served by NTUA, generating power for an estimated 18,000 homes.
-At the height of construction, close to 284 people of whom 85% were of Navajo descent, worked on the project.
-It is expected that Kayenta II will employ a greater number of Navajo for the workforce.
+At the height of construction, close to 284 people, of whom 85% were of Navajo descent, worked on the project.
+It is expected that Kayenta II will employ a greater number of Navajo for its workforce.

 During the construction of Kayenta Solar, the Navajo workforce was paid $5.2 million and received over 4,700 hours of specialized training in solar utility construction.
 The construction also generated $3,017,055 in taxes paid to the Navajo Nation.
 Overall, it is estimated that $15.6 million in economic activity occurred within the surrounding communities during the construction period.
-Kayenta II is expected to produce similar economic benefits and salaries to the region.

-The Kayenta II project serves as a platform for future ventures in which NTUA and SRP will work together toward the development of up to 500 MW of renewable energy projects within the Navajo Nation over the next five to 10 years.
-In addition, proceeds from the Kayenta projects and future renewable projects will help pave the way for Light up the Navajo Nation, a joint program between NTUA and the American Public Power Association dedicated to the electrification of homes on the Navajo Nation and creation of a better future for local communities.
+Proceeds from the Kayenta projects and future renewable projects will help pave the way for Light Up Navajo, a joint program between NTUA and the American Public Power Association dedicated to the electrification of homes on the Navajo Nation and creation of a better future for local communities.
 SRP has been recognized by NTUA as a cornerstone member of the Light Up Navajo initiative through its work in securing solar power purchase agreements and providing ongoing support to NTUA in the development of renewable projects.

 “This project represents a significant addition to SRP’s growing list of renewable resources and we are extremely honored to work alongside NTUA to bring this amazing facility online.
 We look forward to carrying on our decades-long partnership with the Navajo Nation as we pursue new opportunities together through the Kayenta Solar Facility and other significant efforts,” said SRP Vice President John Hoopes.